adospace/figma-xaml-styles/README.md

 # figma-xaml-styles
-Figma plugin that exports all color styles present in project in XAML format
+Figma plugin that exports all color styles present in project to XAML format (supports both Solid and Gradient colors)